 For example, you can measure your height at very precise scales — meters, centimeters, millimeters and etc.

-You can record continuous data at so many different measurements – width, temperature, time, and etc. This is where the key difference with discrete types of data lies.
+You can record continuous data at so many different measurements – width, temperature, time, and etc. This is where the key difference from discrete types of data lies.

 The continuous variables can take any value between two numbers.
 For example, between 50 and 72 inches, there are literally millions of possible heights: 52.04762 inches, 69.948376 inches and etc.